 PortalSettings object and you can read details about it's structure here.

-User object contains the data about the current user that initiated the action, be aware that this can be altered with the Load User action.
+User object contains the data about the current user that initiated the action, but be aware that this can be altered with the Load User action.
 It is a

 User Info object and and you can read details about it's structure here.